foderking/VinePlus/VinePlus.Web/README.md

 - [ ] add indexes on `posts.created`,`creator->>'Text'`.
 - [ ] remove unnecessary columns in queries
 - [ ] search data structure for threads, and posts

-## Features
-- Viewing posts, threads, and blog made by a specific user
-- Viewing deleted posts
-- Sorting forums by number of posts, views, and date created
-- Viewing posts, and threads by deactivated user
-- full text search with filtering by user